justinp/git-series/README.md

 Realize that this does not imply that the change must be incorporated into all future releases, just that you must make a decision and record it within the `git` metadata.
-Propagation the process of maintaining this invariant.
+Propagation is the process of maintaining this invariant.
 For more details, see the [_Propagation_](#Propagation) section.

 > Note: These is not _really_ an invariant.
 It's an "eventually consistent."